Investment & Support Efforts (CARES Funding)

 Areas of focus:

-- Youth and young adult gap services: Work with dozens of community-based partners to support COVID-19 impacted youth and young adults with critical gap employment services and supports.
+- Youth and young adult gap services: Working with dozens of community-based partners to support COVID-19 impacted youth and young adults with critical gap employment services and supports.
 Funded programs include work experiences, training, mentoring, financial literacy, entrepreneurship and more.
 Most programs launched August 1, 2020.

 - Community CARES job seeker program and virtual training: Partnering with community-based organizations to provide employment and career services targeting specific populations impacted by COVID-19 including justice involved, seniors, culturally specific, veterans and people with disabilities.
 Funding supports areas of curriculum, coaching, career tools, engagement, job placement, training referrals and more.
 Funding is provided to community-based employment service providers to support virtual training programs.
-Programs will launch mid-August.
+Programs launched mid-August.

 - Closing the digital equity gap: Partnering with TechDump, Literacy Minnesota, Saint Paul Public Library and Ramsey County Library to provide TechPaks to COVID-19 impacted residents to support their need for access to technology and digital literacy supports.
 TechPaks include a refurbished laptop computer, support from a Digital Literacy Navigator and required digital literacy classes.
-Applications for TeckPaks will start in August and will be available through December 2020.
+Applications for TeckPaks opened in August and will be available through December 2020.

 - Community Innovation Inclusion Fund: Launched a new fund to support community organizations whose mission is rooted in the culture(s) and identity(ies) of individuals served, and where the services incorporate the values, traditions and worldview of Black, American Indian and other racially and ethnically diverse communities who are most impacted by COVID-19.
 The fund will support workforce and career readiness programs which promote and accelerate racial healing, equity and inclusion; and reduction of racial inequities and bias against racial and ethnic communities using inclusive tactics via new and advancing partnerships.
-Organizations will be supported in a cohort model by the Center for Economic Inclusion.
+Organizations are supported in a cohort model by the Center for Economic Inclusion.

 Contracting opportunities and resources